 Read on for our experts’ recommendations on determining if you are pregnant while taking the pill and what you can do to avoid becoming pregnant.

-Is it possible for me to switch to a different pill?
+Would it be possible for me to switch to a different pill?

-Is it possible to gain weight while taking the pill?
+Would it be possible to gain weight while taking the pill?